tacdevel/tacdevelfx/README.md

 # TCDFx (TCD Framework)

-TCDFx (also known as the TCD Framework) is a collection of libraries targeting .NET Standard and tools targeting .NET Core, providing APIs for UI application development, alternative P/Invoke types, and other helpful APIs to make development easier.
+TCDFx (also known as the TCD Framework) is a collection of libraries targeting .NET Standard, providing APIs for UI application development, alternative P/Invoke types, and other helpful APIs to make development easier.

 For examples, see the `examples\` directory.

+## Contributing

+Contributing is as easy as filing an issue, fixing a bug, or suggesting a new feature.

+For more information about contributing to this project, see the [CONTRIBUTORS.md][Links.Contributing] file.

+For all a list of all contributors with some stats about their contributions, see the [Contributors][Links.Contributors] page.

 ## Packages